-The Committee are working hard towards the Welsh 2017, news to follow shortly, provisional dates have been submitted and are pending approval, these are the 29th and 30th June 2017, in the mean time, here is a video showing the ‘heart of the Welsh’……
+The Committee are working hard towards the Welsh 2017, news to follow shortly, the ACU have confirmed the dates for the Welsh 2 Day 2017 are 29th and 30th June, date for entries opening will be confirmed when the 2017 ACU and international event calendar is finalised, in the mean time, here is a video showing the ‘heart of the Welsh’……

 The Welsh 2 Day Enduro

 2016 Media Report from ‘The Helm’

 The Welsh 2 Day experience is over for another year.
 The months of preparation, mails, texts, phone calls and ‘ride near’ requests came to a head this week when the ‘Welsh’ rolled into Llandrindod again.
 This year, social media played a big part in the build up as key figures in the town posted welcoming messages to the event, its 500 riders (and 40 passengers) and the supporters, service crews and spectators.

 The rain did its level best to disrupt things as a very wet and soft common remained unsuitable for camping, making those staying in vans, campers and caravans look elsewhere for a piece of solid ground.
 The local camping sites welcomed them with open arms.